How Many MLM Businesses To Promote At Once

 Some people also promote a second business that’s complementary to their main business – for instance a business that generates leads and earns you an income at the same time.

-My main business is TPS (The Perfect Solution).
+My main business is GSR (Global Shopping Rewards).

 That said, I’m very happy attracting people who are already promoting another MLM, because:

-- With TPS they can just replace their everyday shopping, and earn a commission on their own purchases and the purchases of those in their team.
+- With GSR they can just replace their everyday shopping, and earn a commission on their own purchases and the purchases of those in their team.

 - If they later abandon their original business (and most do, because of tough sales targets and costly, monthly auto-ships) they may then decide to promote one of my businesses.

 Are you familiar with Aesop’s famous parable about a race between a hare and a tortoise?

 Check it out on the link above if you’re not familiar with it.
 The rough message is:

 “Slow and steady wins the race”.